jonaskromer/pichess/docs/roadmap.md

 ## Phase 10 — Reactive Streams

-**Goal:** Stream board state updates to connected clients in real time.
+**Lecture task:** Create a stream with Source, Flow, and Sink.
+Source can be keyboard, file, website, or data in external DSL form.

+- Lecture specifies **Akka Streams** with GraphDSL; project may use **ZIO Streams** for consistency
-- Wrap `GameService.makeMove` results in a ZIO / fs2 stream
+- Wrap `GameService.makeMove` results in a stream
 - `GameService.makeMove` return value is the publishing seam — no service changes needed
 - Clients subscribe to a game stream by `GameId`
+- SSE endpoint (`/api/events`) already uses `SubscriptionRef.changes` as a ZIO Stream — this is a partial implementation

 ---

 ## Phase 11 — Kafka Event Publishing

-**Goal:** Publish domain events to a Kafka topic for downstream consumers (analytics, replay, spectator service).
+**Lecture task:** Write a Kafka Producer and Consumer connected to your microservices via your data stream.

 - `GameEvent` is already returned by `makeMove` — callers decide what to do with it
-- Add a Kafka producer at the HTTP/WebSocket call site
+- Add a Kafka producer at the HTTP/WebSocket call site, connected via the reactive stream from Phase 10
+- Lecture specifies **Alpakka Kafka** (Akka Streams + Kafka connector); project may use ZIO Kafka
 - `(newState, event)` return from `makeMove` is the integration point
 - `GameService` itself remains unchanged

 ---

+## Phase 12 — Architecture Patterns (theoretical)

+**Goal:** Understand and evaluate architecture patterns (layered, event-driven, pipeline, microservice, space-based, SOA, service-based).
+No code deliverable — this phase is conceptual.

+---

-## Phase 12 — Spark
+## Phase 13 — Spark

-**Goal:** Large-scale game data processing and analytics.
+**Lecture task:** Work with Spark to aggregate data from your application.
+First read from a file, then connect Spark to Kafka as a stream.

+- Spark dependencies: `spark-core`, `spark-streaming`, `spark-sql`, `spark-streaming-kafka`
+- Note: Spark requires Scala 2.12 — may need a separate SBT sub-project with Scala 2.12
 - Consume game event data from Kafka (Phase 11)
 - Spark jobs for move statistics, opening analysis, player ratings

----

-## Phase 13 — Tournament

-**Goal:** Multi-game, multi-player tournament logic.

-- Tournament bracket management
-- Multiple concurrent games with shared leaderboard
-- Builds on Phase 9 (Bot) and Phase 11 (Kafka events)

 ---